sinnrrr/loonify/README.md

 <img src="public/diploma.jpg" />
 <i>World-class championship, that took place in Mexico, but because of the quarantine restrictions was held online.</i>

+## Improvements

+If you have some ideas on how to improve the project, fire an issue, and I will be immediately available to talk about it more!

 ## Getting Started

 ### Environment variables